top of page

 Many nannies appreciate that the Nurturing Nanny course content and certificate are specific to nannies, which helps them build their portfolio.

 On the other hand, if you are interested in implementing this approach in other ways than nanny work—for example, as a parent coach or in a childcare center—you might find Foundations a more appropriate place to start.
-Many nannies take Nurturing Nanny first and then take Foundations after that if they want to go deeper.
+Many nannies take Nurturing Nanny first and then take Foundations if they want to go deeper.

 Below is a chart that may help you understand what the two courses offer: